How does the Interpreting process work?

 - The client may request a specific interpreter, or to not send a specific interpreter.
 The DHHC staff will do their best to honor their request.
 However, if the requested interpreters is already booked, staff cannot take them off their assignments.
 Likewise, if the interpreter that is not wanted is the only one available, staff will call first to confirm if its ok to send them to the assignment unless the business calls to cancel them.

 If you are interested in Communication Services, please fill out the Request for Services form.
-If you would like more information on what types of Communication Services we offer please contact Angelica Tijerina, Interim Director of Communication Services, at (361) 993-1154 ext.
+Or you may fax in your request using the Interpreter Request Fax Form to (361)993-4271.
+If you would like more information about what types of services we offer, please contact Jim Galvan, Communication and Interpreting Services Director, at (361) 993-1154 ext.
 227 or email@example.com